istio/istio/tests/integration/README.md

         Common image pull policy to use when deploying container images

   -istio.test.kube.config string
-        The path to the kube config file for cluster environments
+        A ':' seperated list of paths to kube config files for cluster environments (default is current kube context)

   -istio.test.kube.deploy
         Deploy Istio into the target Kubernetes environment. (default true)